 Times have drastically changed from the days of building basic timber or brick houses that lacked necessary efficiencies to reduce the cost of living.
 This is because, with the increased cost of power, homeowners are changing their preference to greener houses that can almost power themselves.

-These efficiencies in energy conservation plays a huge role in reducing overhead expenses associated with owning a home.
+These efficiencies in energy conservation plays a large role in reducing overhead expenses associated with owning and running a home.

-A prevailing trend common to most Australian household is the preference to construct homes using durable and environmentally friendly materials.
-Through the use of long-lasting structural insulated panels, homeowners can rest assured their cost of owning the houses will be significantly reduced over time due to reduced overhead costs.
-Modern 21st-century homes offer more than just efficiency as they are designed to be more durable whether during the hot season or rainy season.
+A prevailing trend common to most homes is the preference to construct using durable and environmentally friendly materials.
+Through with the use of long-lasting structural insulated panels, homeowners can rest assured costs of running their homes will be significantly reduced.
+Modern 21st-century homes offer more than just efficiency as they are designed to be more durable whether during both hot, cold or rainy season.

-Further, modern houses are constructed with posterity in mind.
+Further, modern homes are constructed with posterity in mind.
 This reduces the usage of environmentally dangerous products that would otherwise affect future generations either through gradual emissions or extreme energy consumption.
-As a result of this, most Australians are opting to go green as it appears to be the cheaper and safer option.
+As a result of this, most of us are opting to go green as it appears to be the cheaper and safer option.

-All potential Australian homeowners must consider the comfort of the house.
-Traditional houses are becoming less attractive, especially since the rise of smart homes that automatically control the home temperature to be both comfortable and energy-wise.
-Most houses are expensive to maintain due to their outdated designs that tend to increase costs while reducing user comfort.
+All potential homeowners must consider the comfort of the home.
+Traditional homes are becoming less attractive, especially since the rise of smart homes that automatically control the home temperature to be both comfortable and energy-wise.
+Most homes are expensive to maintain due to their outdated designs that tend to increase costs while reducing user comfort.

-High-performance homes are slowly transforming into a necessity within Australia and other nations due to the high-level energy conservation.
-Based on prevailing economic conditions and an increased need for home comfort, potential homeowners are opting for modern 21st-century houses.
-The reason for such preferences is the effectiveness of the houses in conserving energy and improving user comfort.
-Further, the modern design allows for proper ventilation and heat conservation through the structural insulated panels.
-The panels are not only useful in regulating home temperatures and conserving energy but are also sustainable due to their durable characteristics.
+High-performance homes are slowly transforming into a necessity due to the high-level energy conservation.
+The reason for such preference is the effectiveness of the home in conserving energy and improving user comfort.
+Further, modern design allows for proper ventilation and heat conservation through the structural insulated panels.
+The panels are not only useful in regulating temperatures and conserving energy but are also sustainable due to their durable characteristics.